convisoappsec/backstage-plugin-conviso/README.md

   apiBase: ${CONVISO_API_BASE} # Required if environment is 'local'
 ```

+## Quick Start

+After installation and configuration:

+1. Start your Backstage instance: `yarn dev` (or `yarn start`)
+2. Navigate to `http://localhost:3000/conviso` in your browser
+3. Configure your Conviso Platform integration (API key and company ID)
+4. Start importing your Backstage catalog entities!

 ## Usage

 ### Importing Projects

-1. Navigate to the Conviso plugin page in Backstage
+1. Navigate to the Conviso plugin page in Backstage (`/conviso`)
-2. Browse your catalog entities
+2. Browse your catalog entities in the table
-3. Select projects you want to import
+3. Select one or more projects you want to import (use checkboxes)
 4. Click "Import Selected" to sync them to Conviso Platform
+5. Wait for the import to complete (you'll see a success message)

 ### Auto-Import